alejandromf-bde/roc-dqwg-ni-matcher/Readme.md

 Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities

-### Version: 2.4 (30 May 2024)
-Incorporates a location variable summary and a summary of length of identifiers by Registration Authorities

 ### Version: 2.5 (26 Aug 2024)
 Creates table 6C, summary of cross-tables.